Slide 1

 Biography:

 Prof Dr Yasar Ayaz is the Founding Chairman and Central Project Director of Pakistan National Center of Artificial Intelligence (NCAI) headquartered at National University of Sciences and Technology (NUST) in Islamabad.
 He also founded Pakistan first Department of Robotics & Artificial Intelligence at NUST in 2010 where he is also currently a full Professor.
 He holds international Adjunct Professor titles at Tohoku University, Japan and China University of Mining and Technology, Beijing.
 He is the author of over 150 international publications and has won international best paper awards in London, UK and Sydney, Australia in 2018 and 2013 respectively.
 He also has 3 product design patents registered in his name with several more under review.
-He has delivered more than 60 invited and keynote talks at prominent venues including USA, Japan, UK, South Korea, China, Italy, Belarus, Norway etc and has won and developed projects of well over Two Billion Pakistan Rupees including international grants and national consortium based projects.
-In addition to winning President Gold Medal, University Best Teacher Award and SMME Best Researcher Award and university Top Performer award at NUST, Prof Yasar has also won Pakistan Engineering Council (PEC) Engineers Excellence Award.
-He has been awarded Lifetime Achievement Award by IEEE Islamabad Section and is also a recipient of President Award for Pride of Performance which is one of the highest Civil Awards of Pakistan conferred by the Honorable President of Pakistan himself in 2021.
+He has delivered more than 80 invited and keynote talks at prominent venues including USA, Japan, UK, South Korea, China, Italy, Belarus, Norway, Morocco, Saudi Arabia etc and has won and developed projects of 2.5 Billion Pakistan Rupees including international grants and national consortium based projects.
+In addition to winning President Gold Medal, University Best Teacher Award, Best Researcher Award, Best Innovator Award and Top Performer BRAIN Award at NUST, Prof Yasar is also a recipient of the Engineers Excellence Award of Pakistan Engineering Council (PEC) and has also won IEEE Medal of Achievement as well as Lifetime Achievement Award of IEEE Islamabad Section which are the highest awards of these respective prestigious organizations.
+In recognition of his services to Pakistan in the field of AI and Robotics, he has been conferred with the Presidential Award for Pride of Performance by the President of Pakistan in 2021.

 Dr. Stefan Poslad